tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS-trainer-guide-Data-platform-upgrade-and-migration.md

 Microsoft and the trademarks listed at <https://www.microsoft.com/en-us/legal/intellectualproperty/Trademarks/Usage/General.aspx> are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.

-# Data platform upgrade and migration whiteboard design session trainer guide
+# Data Platform upgrade and migration whiteboard design session trainer guide

 Updated June 2018